MaxIV-KitsControls/lib-maxiv-tangosmoketest/README.md

 py.test --server=AllenBradleyEIP/*
 ```

 This line will find all instances of servers named AllenBradleyEIP and verify that it can be "pinged" (i.e. that it't running and responds at all).
+It will also check that the State is not FAULT (the undesired_state test is aways run).

 ```
 py.test -k read_attribute --device=sys/tg_test/1 --device=sys/tg_test/2 --attribute=boolean_scalar
 ```

 Will try to read the given attribute from sys/tg_test/1 and 2, checking that it's valid.

 ```
 py.test -v --devclass=VacuumValve --devfilter=R3-.* --desired-state=CLOSED --durations=10